ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 Each IT Security Incident Management Plan **must include** a pre-arranged escalation path where each stakeholder is named and aware of their role in the Incident Management Plan.

-A generic escalation path is provided [here](#it-security-incident-escalation-path).
-This generic path is intended to provide a starting point where further guidance on tailoring and customisation is provided in the [IT Security – Incident Management Plan and Process Guide](incident-management-plan-and-process-guide.md).
+Further guidance is provided in the [Security Incident Management Plan](security-incident-management-plan.md) document.

 ## Investigation and Diagnosis capability